SamuelAboelkhir/Obsidian_vaults/LI CLI Tools and Commands.md

 - `clamAV`: anti-virus.
 ---
 ### System navigation
+- `locate`: provide it with a file name and it will give you its location
+	- It traverses an index of the file system that it saves in a DB
+	- Requires updating that db via `sudo updatedb`
 #### Back to top: [[#Links]]
 - `Ranger` : file management tool.
 - `rofi` : window switcher that can also run commands and browse files.